Ideal Soil Mix For Alocasia? (Potting Mix Recipe+How To)

 You must be very careful while doing these as you don’t want to damage the healthy roots.

-If you are repotting an Alocasia with root rot, you will need to prune the decaying roots, spray fungicide, and put the plant back in a new pot with fresh potting mix.
+If you are repotting an Alocasia with root rot, you must prune the decaying roots, spray fungicide, and put the plant back in a new pot with fresh potting mix.

 5. Repot the Alocasia